All Episodes

 It always is when I've been going for a while.

-I never forget back when Frank Cesno worked at CNN, and Gorbachev was still running the Soviet Union, and there was a G7 meeting coming up in Europe somewhere, I believe it was Flanes.
+I'll never forget back when Frank Sezno worked at CNN and Gorbachev was still running the Soviet Union.

 And Gorbachev called everybody, said, hey, I'm coming.

-Everybody laughed because the Soviet Union was never a major economic power, but Gorbachev decided he's gonna go.
+Everybody laughed because the Soviet Union was never a major economic power, but Gorbachev decided he's going to go.

-Flash, bulletin, breaking news, whatever it's called back then.
+Flash, bulletin, breaking news, whatever it was called back then.

-And I was watching Frank Cesno on CNN beside himself.
+And I was watching Frank Cessno on CNN beside himself.

 Mikhail Gorbachev!

-Of course, I've also the guy that invented the word Gorbasm to describe the way Frank Cessnol was reacting to Mikhail Gorbachev coming to the G7, thereby making it the G7.2.
+Of course, I'm also the guy that invented the word gorbasm to describe the way Frank Sezno was reacting to Mikhail Gorbachev coming to the G7, thereby making it the G7.2.

-Anyway, uh during his speech, I will get through this, during a speech to advanced placement students at Von Stuben High School in North Park, Chicago.
+Anyway, during a speech, I will get through this, during a speech to advanced placement students at von Stuben High School in North Park, Chicago.

-By the way, how can how can the uh how can the Nags attack me after calling me God's gift of women?
+By the way, how can the NAGs attack me after calling me God's gift to women?

 You know, they did that.

-I don't know if we it's because women can change their minds, is that it?
+I don't know if we it's because women can change their minds.

 I guess so.

-I did we have audio of that, or was it just uh a printed report where one of these uh during the contraception craze controversy, they call me some fundraiser, some some some feminist fundraisers of God's gift of women.
+Did we have audio of that or was it just a printed report where one of these During the contraception craze controversy, they call me some fundraiser, some feminist fundraisers of God's gift to women or God's gift to their organization.

-Uh the National Organization for Women why would men want to crash it, snerdly.
+At any rate, the National Organization for Women, why would men want to crash it, Snerdley?

-Well, I don't think um I'm sure Alan Alda's invited.
+Well, I don't think I'm sure Alan Ald is invited.

 I haven't seen anything about that.

-Um the the head nag, Terry O'Neill says the work that we have ahead of us is not gonna be easy.
+The head nag, Terry O'Neill, says the work that we have ahead of us is not going to be easy.

-Right now it really seems like, you know, we got this godsend named we've got this godsend named Rush Limbaugh.
+Right now, it really seems like, you know, we got this godsend named.

-She actually the head nag who's running their convention on May 2nd to get rid of me.
+She acts the head nag who's running their convention on May 2nd to get rid of me.

-The work we have ahead of us is not gonna be easy.
+The work we have ahead of us is not going to be easy.

-Right now it really seems like, you know, we got this godsend named Rush Limbus.
+Right now, it really seems like, you know, we got this godsend named Rush Limbos.

-I God's gift of the Nags not long ago.
+God's gift to the nags not long ago.

 Now they want to have a convention to get rid of me.

-Of course, there are many people who don't like what the president is doing, but in my opinion, it's very good.
+Of course, he said, of course, there are many people who don't like what the president is doing, but in my opinion, it's very good.

 My opinion of him is very favorable.